Brethren, I do not regard myself as having laid hold of it yet; but this is my one aim:

 continuously and intensively nourish his own flesh, his body.
 Husbands must constantly love their wives as their

 own bodies.
-How much more does this apply to Adam who literally had a wife that came forth from his body?
-The
+How much more does this apply to Adam who literally had a companion that came forth from his body?

 flesh" (Genesis 2:21-23).
 They were one flesh, and Adam loved his flesh because God had put love into his heart.

-Dear brethren, ask the Spirit of God to open your heart to this amazing love story that is a type of the greatest
+Dear brethren, ask the spirit of God to open your heart to this amazing love story that is a type of the greatest love

-love story in all history that occurred nearly 2,000 years ago on a cross.
-Adam was a type of the One to come.
-The
+story in all history that occurred nearly 2,000 years ago on a cross.
+Adam was a type of the one to come.
+The first

-first Adam's love foreshadowed the love of the last Adam.
+Adam's love foreshadowed the love of the last Adam.
 Adam loved his body!
-Neither man had any other
+Neither man had any other choice but

-choice but to display God's love as saviors.
-However, the first Adam could not save himself or his wife; only God's
+to display God's love as saviors.
+However, the first Adam could not save himself or his wife; only God's Son saves.